mengdilin/StuyWiggles/README.md

 Check out at <a href="http://ml7.stuycs.org:7007">http://ml7.stuycs.org:7007</a>

-To deploy the project locally, clone the project and run app.py.
+To run the project locally, clone the project and run app.py.